ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-50. Your friend, a veteran of the DL community claims that MLPs based on tanh activation function, have a symmetry around 0 and consequently cannot be saturated.
+Q. Your friend, a veteran of the DL community claims that MLPs based on tanh activation function, have a symmetry around 0 and consequently cannot be saturated.
 Saturation, so he claims is a phenomenon typical of the top hidden layers in sigmoid based MLPs.
 Is he right or wrong?

 <details><summary><b>Answer</b></summary>